velocityzen/strokes/README.md

 * **start** — on what vector start to draw.
 Default is 0.
 * **transition** — css transition string for vectors animation.

-If we'll use **changeTime** options it will start draw vectors automaticaly.
+If we are using **changeTime** options it will start to draw vectors automaticaly.